yoyomo/chat-challenge/README.md

 The assistant is supposed to provide weather information, but currently it just says *"the weather is fine."* You need to connect it to a real weather API and return actual weather information (temperature, wind speed, conditions, etc.).

 You can use any public weather API, e.g. [WeatherAPI](https://www.weatherapi.com/).
+This particular API is free to use, but you need to sign up and get an API key.

 **Bonus:** Enable the assistant to provide forecast information as well as current weather.